 If your book is published by a self-publishing or print-on-demand type of publisher, they may sell the book on their website, or market it for you.
 (See the self-publishing link above.)

-eBay is an easy and can be a very effective way to sell your book.
+eBay is easy to use and can be an effective way to sell your book.

 Ideas for promoting your poetry book

 Regardless of where you sell your books – online or off – you’re going to have to tirelessly promote yourself.
 Poetry books – and other self-published books – don’t sell unless you really make some noise & bring attention to yourself.
 Even then, it’s tough.
 So get ready….

 See if the local newspaper will write an article about you.
 (The little local weeklies that are distributed for free are a good bet.)

 Put up flyers on bulletin boards at your school, library, church, grocery store, work, etc. Leave business cards everywhere.

 Send out press releases to local newspapers, newsletters & bookshops.
 (Don’t send free review copies unless you are absolutely certain they will review it.
 Most reviewers / booksellers disregard unsolicited review copies.)